cindysteward/Cindy-Steward-Portfolio/GamemakerStudioGames/README.md

-These are some games I have created using Gamemaker Studio 2.
-These were created in collaboration.
+# minigame-gamemakerstudio2
+Some minigames I made using gamemaker studio 2.